OriginalFire/Mimas/Build Log/README.md

 ## Design

 Initially I was going to simply just make a quick pcb and slap together a case for this project, but then I thought, "well I'm more or less making the same keyboard...".
 So I decided to go to the Dactyl route.
+I debated whether or not I should keep the number row, but I ended up keeping them because I use them very frequently, even though I could use layers to compensate for it.

 I tried various angles for each rows from 5 degrees to 20
 ![alt text](https://i.imgur.com/Mn16cWe.jpg)